 We are very proud of our pupils for leading our fundraising and actively engaging in the support of our chosen charities each year.
-Mrs Bradbury often meets with small groups of pupils who are particularly passionate to promote a fundraising idea either for our school charities or for a charity that has impacted them directly.
+Mrs Bradbury often meets with small groups of pupils who are particularly passionate about promoting a fundraising idea, either for our school charities or for a charity that has impacted them directly.
 We are always glad to support these endeavours, a Friday afternoon cake sale is a real treat!

 This Year’s School Charities

 CancerWise – supporting people through and beyond cancer

 CancerWise is a registered charity based in Chichester, West Sussex, providing support and information services for people diagnosed with cancer, their families, children aged 4-17 and carers in the West Sussex and East Hampshire area.

 Clients can access a variety of complementary therapies, counselling, specialist support groups and exercise classes to help people to live well on a day-to-day basis.
 CancerWise offers practical, emotional and social support to help patients and their family members through diagnosis, treatment and beyond.

 Whether accessing counselling, complementary therapies or emotional care, CancerWise provides space to support the mind, body, spirit and emotional health through and beyond cancer, in an empathetic, caring and compassionate environment.

 RSPCA – Let’s put an end to animal cruelty